Back to School Bash Aug. 19

-Fountain Hills’ families and students are invited to enjoy a fun, free escape at the annual Back to School Bash hosted by Town of Fountain Hills Parks and Recreation on Friday, Aug.
+Fountain Hills’ families and students are invited to enjoy a fun, free escape at the annual Back to School Bash.
+The event, hosted by Town of Fountain Hills Parks and Recreation is Friday, Aug.
 19, from 6 to 8 p.m. at Four Peaks Park.

 There will be water slides, inflatables and yard games to enjoy, as well as information and displays from Fountain Hills Rural/Metro Fire Department and Maricopa County Sheriff’s Office.